 No obvious correlations were observed between Au and total sulfur; they were therefore domained and estimated separately.
-Since Au also showed little correlation with lithology, it was domained simply by model zone (Manganese, Main, Marble, and West), which reflects the different trends of the mineralisation that commonly follow structures and lithological contacts in the zones (see Figure 14.1).
+Au also showed little correlation with lithology and was therefore domained simply according to model zone (Manganese, Main, Marble, and West), to reflect the different trends of the mineralisation that commonly follow structures and lithological contacts (see Figure 14.1).